Higher order analysis on the existence of periodic solutions in continuous differential equations via degree theory: Degree theory and preliminary results

-\begin{remark} In the above definition, it is worthwhile to point out that $ |d((L,N),\O)| $ depends only on $ L, N $ and $ \O. $ The sign of $ d((L,N),\O) $ depends on wether or not $ \Lambda $ is an orientation preserving isomorphism. \end{remark}
+\begin{remark} In the definition above, it is worthwhile to point out that $ |d((L,N),\O)| $ only depends on $ L, N $ and $ \O. $ The sign of $ d((L,N),\O) $ depends on wether or not $ \Lambda $ is an orientation preserving isomorphism. \end{remark}

 In the above setting, the properties \ref{leray-schauder:existence}-\ref{leray-schauder:homotopy} of the Leray-Schauder degree induce the following properties on the coincidence degree. \begin{enumerate}[label={\bf C.\arabic*},ref={\bf C.\arabic*}] \item If $ d((L,N),\O)\neq 0, $ then there exists $ x\in\O $ such that $ Lx = Nx. $ \item If $ \O_1,\O_2\subset\O $ are open disjoint subsets of $ \O, $ then